 While LendingTree has a network of lenders that can offer large personal loans that surpass LendingClub’s maximum limit, there’s no guarantee that you’ll be paired with one of those lenders.
 In this case, it may be better to apply with both to see what kind of preapproval offer you receive.

 Which lender can get me money faster?

 You can complete the application in just a few minutes and receive funding in as little as a few business days.

-LendingTree claims that it can get you the funding you need in as little as 24 hours, if you qualify.
+LendingTree claims that it can get you the funding you need in as little as 24 hours, but you have to qualify.

-Though LendingTree includes more than 40 personal loan lenders in its network, it shows you offers from a maximum of five of those lenders.
-Before you settle on any one provider, make sure you shop around.
+If you want to shop around without having to compare lenders and complete multiple applications, LendingTree might be a better solution.
+However, although LendingTree includes more than 40 personal loan lenders in its network, it only shows you offers from a maximum of five of those lenders.
+This can limit your results, meaning you may not get the best deal.

 See how other top lenders compare